Prep Time:15 minutes |

 Has grocery shopping become scary or what?
 This tortures me.
 I’ve always loved shopping like a European, walking daily to my local market and letting what looks good tell me what to cook for dinner.
 Now we have to suit up, go only once a week, forgo testing avocado ripeness with a finger or lifting a box of strawberries to smell the sunshine in it.
 And forget about joking around with the cashiers and hugging favorite clerks like I used to.
 It’s in and out quick now.
 I miss normal grocery shopping more than anything.

 Still, it’s forced me to get creative with leftovers, which gave me the excuse to make this magnificent recipe by David Tanis when I had a few half-empty bottles of red wine and lots of pasta lying around (which is pretty much every day).
-The original Tuscan dish is called spaghetti ubriachi or drunken spaghetti because the pasta is cooked with sangiovese (what we call Chianti) in the pasta water as well as in the sauce.
+The original Tuscan dish is called spaghetti ubriachi or drunken spaghetti because the pasta is cooked with sangiovese (aka Chianti) in the pasta water as well as in the sauce.
 Most recipes still call for doing that; even David Tanis puts some wine in the pot.
 But I say that is a waste.
 If you are opening a bottle for this, drink a cupful and use the rest in the sauce.
-Or uses leftover wine.
+Or use leftover wine.
 Use any pasta shape you have.
 Get the bacon out of the freezer or omit it if you don’t have any (or use pancetta).
 God knows you don’t want to have to go to the grocery store.

 adapted from David Tanis